 - Try freezing or pre-cooking your meals to reduce your time spent in the kitchen, especially on days when you’re very tired.

 - Take enough time to relax.
-You can have a warm bath or get an interesting book to keep you relaxed on bed.
+You can have a warm bath or get an interesting book to keep you relaxed in bed.

-These tips are great to tackle those symptoms that are common during the first-trimester.
-However, as you move into the second-trimester, you’ll experience less of morning sicknesses and you get a boost in your energy levels and mood.
+These tips are great to tackle those symptoms that are common during the first trimester.
+However, as you move into the second trimester, you should experience less morning sickness and you get a boost in your energy levels and mood.

 More Useful Tips to Remember